-6.66 The majority of the Bassetlaw Garden Village site is within Sherwood Landscape Character Area.
+- information is required to evaluate the archaeological potential of the sites in order to determine an appropriate mitigation strategy.
+The policy seeks to ensure the recommendations of the geophysical archaeological assessment and desktop assessment are reflected in the design of the site to ensure impacts on heritage assets are managed.
+As such, a potential but currently uncertain minor negative effect is identified in relation to SA objective 13: cultural heritage. - 6.65 The majority of the Bassetlaw Garden Village site is within Sherwood Landscape Character Area.
 The site is within Landscape Policy Zone SH40 and is classified for conserve and create.
 The condition of the landscape is deemed 'moderate' and it received a sensitivity score of 'moderate'.
 This indicates the potential for a minor negative effect on SA objective 14: landscape and townscape.
 However, the policy seeks to enhance the natural environment through promoting blue and green infrastructure which enhances the landscape qualities of the area.
-The policy requires proposals to be of an appropriate scale, layout, form and materials and to be supported by a Landscape Strategy.
-Soft landscaping should be sensitively used and sightlines and views are to be maintained including long open views towards Retford and to the south.
 As such, a mixed (minor positive and minor negative) effect is likely in relation to SA objective 14: landscape and townscape, although this is uncertain until detailed proposals for the site come forward at the planning application stage.